RECodeVault/DFS-and-BFS-Visualizer/README.md

 # Change-log:

-- Completely reworked the algorithm choosing process
+- Completely reworked the algorithm-choosing process
 - Added new menu (Select Algorithm)
 - Added Description for each algorithm
-- Added a button link at the bottom that redirects to YouTube video on certain algorithm
+- Added a button link at the bottom that redirects to a YouTube video on the certain algorithm
 - Redesigned button colors